 Who We Are

 UWC (United World Colleges) is a global movement that makes education a force to unite people, nations and cultures for peace and a sustainable future.
-UWC has a network of 18 international schools on four continents, with volunteer-run national committees in more than 155 countries.
-Today, 10,805 students from 158 countries attend UWC schools (2020 data).
+UWC has a network of 18 international schools on four continents, with volunteer-run national committees in more than 155 countries and territories.
+Today, 10,987 students from over 155 countries attend UWC schools*.

 UWC offers a challenging educational experience to a deliberately diverse group of students.
 It complements the high academic standards delivered through the International Baccalaureate Diploma Programme (IBDP) by placing a high value on experiential learning, community service and outdoor activities.